 Location: Maltby Elementary

-A Montessori education helps children learn to be independent, self directed learners equipped with the tools needed to accomplish their academic and personal goals.
-The Monroe School District’s Montessori classrooms are “prepared environments” designed to facilitate maximum independent learning and explorations by the child.
-Students work independently, in small groups and with the entire class.
-Special Montessori materials help the child solve problems by themselves, building independence, analytical thinking and the satisfaction that comes from true accomplishment.
+A Montessori-based education helps children learn to be independent, self-directed learners equipped with the tools needed to accomplish their academic and personal goals.
+The Monroe School District’s Montessori-based classrooms are “prepared environments” designed to facilitate maximum independent learning and explorations by the child.
+Students work independently, in small groups, and with the entire class.
+Special Montessori-based materials help children solve problems by themselves, building independence, analytical thinking, and the satisfaction that comes from true accomplishment.

-The following describes components of Maltby’s Montessori program:
+The following describes components of Maltby’s Montessori-based program:

 - 5 day a week program